voutilad/sisu.io/content/posts/paysim-part3.md

-If you've followed along in the PaySim series of posts or at least discovered [the demo project](https://github.com/voutilad/paysim-demo), you've now got a graph representing 30 days of financial transactions in a simulated financial network.
+If you've followed along in the PaySim series of posts or at least discovered [the demo project](https://github.com/voutilad/paysim-demo), you've now got a graph representing 30 days of financial transactions in a simulated financial network running inside your Neo4j 3.5 database.

 Somewhere in that haystack are our [fraudsters]({{< relref "paysim" >}}) we created previously, or at least the result of their malicious behavior.